mikael-johnsson/the-flag-quiz/README.md

 - An automatic solution to add more flags
 - An inverted game mode, where a country's name is displayed and the options are different flags.

-### Accessibility

 ## Technologies Used

-👩🏻‍💻 View an example of a completed Technologies Used section [here](https://github.com/kera-cudmore/Bully-Book-Club#Technologies-Used)

 ### Languages Used
 This website was created by using HTML, CSS and Javascript.